University College Dublin

 |Invited Speaker: Policy and Society Workshop organised by Geological Survey of Ireland.
 GSI Dublin, September 2017.|

 |Invited Expert Contributor: Workshop for stakeholders concerning Domestic Waste Water Treatment Systems in Ireland.
 Trinity College Dublin, May 2017.|

 | Invited Speaker: Behavioural Economics and Environmental Policy workshop organised by UCD Behavioural Science and Public Policy Group.
 UCD Geary Institute, March 2017.

 Co-ordinator: Planning Futures programme of events celebrating 50 years of planning education at UCD.
 This programme (2016-17) comprised five planning-themed events with Irish and international speakers and panellists.

-The series attracted over 400 attendees, comprising planners, allied professionals, academics and general public.
+The series attracted c.
+500 attendees, comprising planners, allied professionals, academics and general public.
 The event themed 'Reflections: the past, present and future of planning' included a keynote address by Minister Damien English TD, Minister of State for Housing and Urban Renewal.
 The four other event themes were: Urban Design, Mobile Futures, Future Cities, and Green Cities.

 | Invited speaker and panellist: EPA National Water Event 2016 Working Together from Source to Sea, Science to Action.
 Galway, June 2016.

 | Invited speaker and panellist: Geological Survey of Ireland Social Acceptance and Public Understanding of GeoSciences Workshop.
 GSI Dublin, May 2016.